 The planned transition to cloud was about far more than merely addressing any support challenges.
 It would allow the Knight Frank team to focus more on building services and advancing the business, because less of their time would be poured into infrastructure matters.
 It would also provide a modern, agile platform for digital transformation that keeps the business at the forefront of the property industry.

 “Cloud would give us better security, flexibility, and agility, but for Knight Frank, it was also around the transformation of apps and workloads, collaboration, and remote working.
 It was also about how we were engaging with the customer.
-We wanted our cloud journey to be an enabling force,” said Warner.
+We wanted our cloud journey to be an enabling force,” said Holt.

 Knight Frank enlisted Data#3 and Microsoft to help with a cloud migration assessment, followed by a three-phase project to migrate their data centres to Microsoft Azure.

 “For us, the focus was on the next phase of where we were going as an organisation, and what we would be bringing to market.
 We developed a ‘cloud-first’ strategy as a result.
 After we did benchmarking on what our environment could look like on each of the major cloud platforms, we settled on Azure.
-We worked closely with Microsoft and Data#3 to build in more detail about what that would look like,” explained Warner.
+We worked closely with Microsoft and Data#3 to build in more detail about what that would look like,” explained Holt.

 Knight Frank was keen to avoid simply relocating their IT ecosystem ‘as is’ to the cloud, and instead wanted to employ Software as a Service (SaaS) alternatives to existing applications where possible.